underhillanna/PhotosynQ-Documentation/help/_account_Manage_your_password.md

 #### Troubleshooting

-- [x] Sometimes the confirmation emails end up in you SPAM folder.
+- [x] Sometimes the confirmation emails end up in your spam folder.
 Make sure to check it first.

 ***Still Issues?*** Please contact us (<support@photosynq.org>), so we can try to help you getting your account confirmed.